kaidenstrickland/Wireshark-MitM-Lab/README.md

 <p align="center">
 <img width="624" height="288" alt="ws 2" src="https://github.com/user-attachments/assets/4f51ddbd-8a86-4746-8718-65050d1b1ab0" />

-- <b>Verification Analysis: The v (verbose) flag in the output shows the packet counters for the POSTROUTING chain.</b>
+- <b>Verification Analysis: The output shows the packet counters for the POSTROUTING chain.</b>
 - <b>As seen in the screenshot, the counter shows 524 packets (69,261 bytes) hitting the MASQUERADE rule.</b>
 - <b>These active counters prove that the NAT table is successfully translating the victim's private traffic into the gateway's public IP address.</b>